jWebTools: open-source project

 Approve

 Approve is a simple class which interaces with CommentDb to provide a way for administrators to approve (or not) comments left by visitors.
 By default, comments are subject to moderation.
-Adminstrators can log on to the server (via SSH) and use the approve utility to list pending comments and approve those waiting.
-This is pretty basic but sufficient for the simple jWebTools system.
-Of course it can be developed further as need to meet website requirements.
+Administrators can log on to the server (via SSH) and use the approve utility to list pending comments and approve those waiting.
+Functionality is basic but sufficient for the simple oowebtools system.
+Of course it can be developed further as needed to meet website requirements.

 -

-The jWebTools server class, JWTserv is elaborate in construction, but even so it's quite easy to use.
-All that's necessary is setting configuration options via the Config namespace.
-(Config is described below.)
+The oowebtools server class, ooWTserv is elaborate in construction, but even so is quite easy to use.
+All that's necessary is setting configuration options via the Config class.
+(Described below.)
 The server is started by calling "server", and it's up and running.

-While JWTserv can be used as a standalone server during website development, it's intended as a backend server for dynamic pages via reverse proxy in association with nginx.
-Configuration for nginx follows basic conventions.
-An example is included in the repository.
+While ooWTserv can be used as a standalone server during website development, it's intended as a backend server for dynamic pages via reverse proxy in nginx.
+An example configuration is included in the repository.

 -